kjkempt/FootballProject/README.md

 First, install node.js
 * https://nodejs.org/en/download/

 Once you have node.js installed, install express.
-Run this command in terminal (assuming mac)
+Run this command in terminal (assuming mac) (may not be needed).
 * npm install express

 Next, we need to you connected to the database.
 Install MySQLWorkbench
 * https://dev.mysql.com/downloads/workbench/

 Once this is done, we can now connect to the database.
 Click the '+' near MySQLConnections to add a new connection.
-Set the params as follows
+Set the params as follows.
+Once you get to this step, let me know because I need to add you as a valid IP address.
 * Database Name: whatever you want (mine is footballdb)
 * Connection Method: Standard (TCP/IP)